nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

 Enable the Network Card
 ------------------------

 To activate the network card on the forensicVM, there are two methods available.
-The first method involves using the Autopsy ForensicVM client plugin interface, and the second requires directly interacting with the system through the network icon.
+The first method involves using the Autopsy ForensicVM client plugin interface, and the second requires directly interacting with the web screen interface through the network icon.

 Using the Autopsy ForensicVM Client Plugin Interface
 ******************************************************